At breakfast the next morn, she leaned toward Grimme and whispered, “Did you talk about the bills with your paramours?”

 Brìghde’s insides roiled like a cauldron.
 That would make her nothing more than a brood mare, mated off to the best candidate.
 She had bargained for Grimme, not some nameless, faceless stallion!

 “—and if she proves to be barren, I shall discuss it with her and mayhap we can come to some agreement.
 But not until she’s proven barren.
-I’ll not raise another man’s child if I can help it.”
+I’ll not rear another man’s child if I can help it.”

 “Or get a babe from a maidservant and pass it off as hers.
 You will never have to fuck her, much less look at her.”